bryan1anderson/iMessage-to-Day-One-Importer/README.md

 Import specific dates

+Create way for importing iPhone backup messages.
+I currently have this working but am manually pointing to a specific folder and there is no UI for triggering this.
+The plan is find all the iPhone backups on your mac, then combine that with the chat.db on your mac.

 Add way to track indvidual messages threads that have already been imported..
 Maybe.
 Kind of difficult since Day One doesn't allow me to peek in, so I have to create identifiers for each chat on a day, maybe even individual messages and then store those identifiers.